23seriy/cwt_digital_devops/ex1-CI-CD/README.md

 ## The Exercise

 Your goal is simple - build a full build, deploy and monitor pipeline.
+User Docker, Ansible, Jenkins whenever applicable

+You have few steps:

 We can look at the pipline as consisting of three stages: